PRISM: Partial-label Relational Inference with Spatial and Spectral Cues

 Keywords: Weak Supervised Learning, Graph Neural Networks, Relational Inference

-Abstract: In many real-world scenarios, precisely labeling graph data is costly or impractical, especially in domains like molecular biology or social networks, where annotation requires expert effort.
+Abstract: In many real-world applications, acquiring precise labels for graph-structured data is expensive or even infeasible, as reliable annotation often requires substantial expert knowledge or computational resources.
+As a result, graph labels are often noisy and ambiguous.
 This challenge motivates partial-label graph learning, where each graph is weakly annotated with a candidate label set containing the true label.
-However, such ambiguous supervision makes it hard to extract reliable semantics and increases the risk of overfitting to noisy candidates.
-To address these challenges, we propose PRISM, a unified framework that performs relational inference with spatial and spectral cues to resolve label ambiguity.
-PRISM captures discriminative spatial cues by aligning prototype-guided substructures across graphs and extracts global spectral cues by decomposing graph signals into multiple frequency bands with attention, preserving frequency-specific semantics.
-These complementary views are integrated into a hybrid relational graph, which supports confidence-aware label propagation under candidate constraints.
-A closed-loop refinement mechanism further stabilizes supervision via masked updates and momentum-based confidence estimation.
-Extensive experiments across diverse benchmarks demonstrate that PRISM consistently outperforms strong baselines under various noise settings, establishing a new paradigm for weakly supervised graph classification.
+However, such ambiguous supervision makes it hard to extract reliable graph semantics and increases the risk of overfitting to noisy candidate labels.
+To address these challenges, we propose a unified framework named PRISM that performs relational inference with spatial and spectral cues to alleviate the impact of label ambiguity.
+On the one hand, PRISM captures discriminative spatial cues by aligning prototype-guided substructures across graphs.
+On the other hand, it extracts global spectral cues by decomposing graph signals into multiple frequency bands with attention, which preserve frequency-specific semantics.
+We integrate these complementary views into a hybrid relational graph and perform a confidence-aware label propagation under candidate constraints.
+Extensive experiments on a range of well-known datasets demonstrate that PRISM consistently outperforms strong baselines under various noise settings.

 Primary Area: unsupervised, self-supervised, semi-supervised, and supervised representation learning